 In 1876, Edison moved his expanding operations to Menlo Park, New Jersey, and built an independent industrial research facility incorporating machine shops and laboratories.
 That same year, Western Union encouraged him to develop a communication device to compete with Alexander Graham Bell's telephone.
 He never did.
 However, in December of 1877, Edison developed a method for recording sound: the phonograph.
 Though not commercially viable for another decade, the invention brought him worldwide fame.

-Thomas Edison, the Light Bulb and Electricity
+Thomas Edison's Light Bulb

 While Thomas Edison was not the inventor of the first light bulb, he came up with the technology that helped bring it to the masses.
 Edison was driven to perfect a commercially practical, efficient incandescent light bulb following English inventor Humphry Davy’s invention of the first early electric arc lamp in the early 1800s.
 Over the decades following Davy’s creation, scientists such as Warren de la Rue, Joseph Wilson Swan, Henry Woodward and Mathew Evans had worked to perfect electric light bulbs or tubes using a vacuum but were unsuccessful in their attempts.